mshearer0/HandsOnEntityResolution/README.md

 # HandsOnEntityResolution
-This repository accompanies the early release of Hands On Entity Resolution
+This repository accompanies Hands On Entity Resolution by O'Reilly

 Chapter 1 - Introduction to Entity Resolution